datanav/docs/core-principles.rst

 share data in the form that the system supports, through mechanisms for which the systems were built.
-Whether the business system communicates via REST API, SOAP, XML, CSV, SQL or any other communication form or format is irelevant.
+Whether the business system communicates via REST API, SOAP, XML, CSV, SQL or any other communication form or format is irrelevant.
 If there is structured data, Sesam will be able to talk to every system in their own language.

-Internaly in Sesam all data is transformed into a :ref:`extended <concepts-transit-encoding>` JSON based data format, but retains its original data model.
+Internally in Sesam all data is transformed into a :ref:`extended <concepts-transit-encoding>` JSON based data format, but retains its original data model.
 This is essential to not degrade the quality of the data.
 Any conversion from one data model